kevSchmidt/paris-19/README.md

 # Paris XIX

-- Discover the 19th disctrict of Paris.
+### Discover the 19th disctrict of Paris.
+This project is for learning purpose.

 - Link of the project: https://kevschmidt.github.io/paris-19/
 - Clone the repository: ``` git clone git@github.com:kevSchmidt/paris-19.git ```